 Job Outlook for LPNs

-According to the BLS, job opportunities for LPNs are expected to grow by 11% through 2028, nearly twice as much as the average for all occupations in the country.
-And with the number of people over the age of 65 expected to double by 2060, nurses of all kinds will continue to be in high demand as age-related issues increase.
+According to the BLS, job opportunities for LPNs are expected to grow by 9% through 2029.
+With the number of people over the age of 65 expected to double by 2060, LPNs—and nurses of all kinds—will continue to be in high demand as age-related health issues increase.

 Find a school today